What are flashings and do I need them?

-Barge boards are flashings used on the gable end of a building if fitting a apex roof, or sometimes called corner trims if used on a pent / single sloped roof to seal and close the edge of the sheeting run, these help stop any driving rain entering the roof and also help to give an attractive visual finish.
-On a pent roof a Mono Ridge flashing is used at the highest point of the roof this flashing is bent to an angle less than the standard 90° used for a Barge board to follow the pitch of the roof to give a capping used to seal the roof from the elements.
+Barge boards are flashings used on the gable end of a building if fitting an apex roof, or sometimes called corner trims if used on a pent / single sloped roof to seal and close the edge of the sheeting run.
+These help stop any driving rain entering the roof and also help to give an attractive visual finish.
+On a pent roof a Mono Ridge flashing is used at the highest point of the roof, this flashing is bent to an angle less than the standard 90° used for a Barge board to follow the pitch of the roof to give a capping used to seal the roof from the elements.

 Drip Rail flashings are used to trim the bottom of a vertical cladding run, and window sill reveals.

 Our standard Barge and Ridge flashings are made with 0.7mm galvanised steel with the option of plain galvanised, polyester paint coated and plastisol pvc

 We can offer these in three different wing dimensions as standard or manufactured to your own drawings.
 Our standard dimensions are 90mm x 90mm, 140mm x 140mm or 190mm x 190mm all with safety welts each side.

 We offer a range of standard flashings including barge boards, eves, valley and ridge flashings which are all fully customisable in widths lengths and